losizm/little-sql/README.md

 The example below demonstrates obtaining a database connection using `Connector` and executing a sequence of arbitrary SQL statements.
-After executing each statement, an `Execution` is passed to the supplied handler.
+After executing each statement, a subclass of `Execution` is passed to the supplied handler.
 The handler will receive either an `Update` providing an update count or a `Query` holding a `ResultSet`.

 ```scala
 import java.sql.{ PreparedStatement, ResultSet }